AElfProject/AElf/docs/Protocol/addresses.md

 Aelf.wallet.createNewWallet();
 ```

 This will return an object containing the mnemonic used, the key-pair and the address.
-In AElf we usually encoding the address in base58.
+In AElf we usually encode the address in base58.
 This address is derived from the public, we calculate it as the first 30 bytes of the double sha256 hash.
-The AElf js-sdk provides the following, that return the :
+The AElf js-sdk provides the following, that returns the address:

 ```js
 import Aelf from 'aelf-sdk';